hack3rs.ca network-security

 how-to-study-it-like-a-defender

-• $Map concepts to your threat pages (phishing, exposed services, lateral movement).
+• $Map each concept to your threat pages — phishing, exposed services, lateral movement.

-• $Use your logging and detection modules to turn theory into evidence-based workflows.
+• $Use logging and detection modules to turn abstract controls into evidence-based workflows.

-• $Write a one-page control plan for a small business/home lab: MFA, backups, patching, logs.
+• $Write a one-page control plan for a home lab or small business: MFA, backups, patching, centralized logs.

-• $Practice explaining why a control exists and what attack path it breaks.
+• $For every control, practice explaining why it exists and which attack path it disrupts.

 #3